SciStag/SciStag/README.md

 ## WebStag

-* Helpful tools for accessing and processing web data
+* Helpful tools for accessing, processing web data and the easy provision of Python components as local microservices.

-## FileStag (planned)
+## FileStag

-* Tools for handling local file and archive data.

-## CloudStag (planned)

-* Even easier access to cloud services of Azure, AWS & Co.

-... more details and examples to come ;-).
-Estimated official release: Summer 2023.
+* Tools for handling for large amount of files in a data engineering process such as easy scanning and handling data in an Azure Storage.

 ---